|The Frankfurt-Tipp rating:|

-The 1976 Formula 1 season was especially one: a bitter duel between two completely different racers.
-On one side the disciplined strategist Niki Lauda (Daniel Brühl), on the other the hot-headed playboy James Hunt (Chris Hemsworth).
-Since their first encounter, the two have been rivals who have enough respect for each other's performance to know how hard they must fight to be on the winners' podium at the end of the season.
-At the beginning Niki Lauda has the nose almost unassailable in front.
-But with the dramatic events during the race at the Nürburgring on August 1, 1976, everything seems to change at first glance…
+The 1976 Formula 1 season was one thing in particular: a fierce duel between two completely different racing drivers.
+On one side, disciplined strategist Niki Lauda (Daniel Brühl); on the other, hotheaded playboy James Hunt (Chris Hemsworth).
+Since their first meeting, the two have been adversaries who have respect enough for each other's performance to know how hard they must fight to be on the winner's podium at the end of the season.
+At the beginning, Niki Lauda has an almost unassailable lead.
+But with the dramatic events during the race at the Nürburgring on 01 August 1976 everything changes.

-"Rush" primarily seems to deal with the Formula 1 circus and the tragic accident of Niki Lauda.
-If director Ron Howard ("Apollo 13", "Illuminati") had actually only concentrated on these aspects of the story, the movie could easily have become a failure, which rightly could have been accused of a certain sensationalism.
-But even though there are some great staged and extremely stirring race scenes and even though Lauda's accident is a key event, the dramaturgical treatment of the racing season of 1976 is essentially about the two very different characters and their long-standing rivalry.
+Rush seems at first glance to be primarily concerned with the Formula 1 circus and with the tragic accident of Niki Lauda.
+Had director Ron Howard (Apollo 13, Illuminati) actually focused solely on these aspects of the story, the film could quite easily have been a flop, rightly accused of sensationalism.
+However, although there are some superbly staged and extremely involving racing scenes, and although Lauda's accident is a key event, the dramaturgical treatment of the 1976 racing season is, at its core, about the two very different characters and their long-standing rivalry.

-The sophisticated script by Peter Morgan, who had already written the book for "Frost/Nixon" for Howard, the work of the Oscar-winning cameraman Anthony Dod Mantle ("Slumdog Millionaire") and the work of the "Slumdog Millionaire".), the soundtrack by Hans Zimmer and the shooting at original locations like the Nürburgring ensure that the audience is not only transported into history, but also into the glamorous 70s.
-But it wasn't just the team behind the camera that delivered first-class performance in this Zeitgeist portrait.
-The actors also deserve great praise, especially Daniel Brühl, who as Niki Lauda loosely plays his famous co-stars against the wall.
+The polished screenplay by Peter Morgan, who had already written the book for Howard on Frost/Nixon, the work of Oscar-winning cinematographer Anthony Dod Mantle (Slumdog Millionaire), the soundtrack by Hans Zimmer and the filming on original locations such as the Nürburgring ensure that the viewer is transported not only into the story but also into the glamorous 1970s.
+But it is not only the team behind the camera that has delivered first-class performances in this portrait of the zeitgeist.
+Great praise is also due to the actors, first and foremost Daniel Brühl, who as Niki Lauda easily outplays his famous co-stars.

-No question, Chris Hemsworth as cool playboy James Hunt is also perfectly cast and with the supporting actors such as Olivia Wilde, Christian McKay or Alexandra Maria Lara there is little to complain about.
-It is simply a great pleasure to watch this well-chosen ensemble.
-But none of them merges so convincingly with his role as Brühl succeeds here.
-Mimic, voice, body language - Daniel Brühl sums it all up here.
-His acting performance is the main reason, besides the script, why "Rush" can convince not only as a racing spectacle, but also as a gripping drama about the power of human will.
+No question, Chris Hemsworth is also perfectly cast as cool playboy James Hunt and there is little to complain about in the supporting cast such as Olivia Wilde, Christian McKay or Alexandra Maria Lara.
+It's simply a great pleasure to watch this well-chosen ensemble.
+But none of them merges with their roles as convincingly as Brühl manages to do here.
+Facial expressions, voice, body language - Daniel Brühl gets it all absolutely right here.
+His acting, along with the script, is the main reason why Rush is convincing not just as a racing spectacle, but as a gripping drama about the power of the human will.

-Ron Howard has delivered a very European-looking film, which rarely makes use of the pathos so popular in Hollywood and which instead relies on its dense dramaturgy and its convincing character drawing.
-It's a thrilling drama, which is peppered with a bit of loosening up humor and some great racing scenes and thus offers perfect cinema entertainment overall.
-Regardless of whether you are a Formula 1 fan or not, "Rush" is definitely worth seeing!
+Ron Howard has delivered a very European-sounding film here that rarely uses the pathos so popular in Hollywood, relying instead on its dense dramaturgy and convincing character drawing.
+It's a rousing drama peppered with some light-hearted humour and some great racing scenes, making for perfect cinema entertainment overall.
+Whether you're a Formula 1 fan or not, Rush is clearly worth watching